This was my last camera I shot weddings with, a Canon 5D Mark II.

 90% of the most important photos created to date, were made with cameras far less advanced than the cheapest DSLR you could buy today.
 In fact, many of the best pictures ever made were shot on film, and often with cameras that had little to no electronics, not to mention autofocus.

 You are suffering from G.A.S. (gear acquisition syndrome), and you know it.
 I KNOW you know it.
 But it's just too easy to focus on gear rather than the more difficult work you need to do internally to make your best work.

 So, What Should You Do to Be a Better Photographer?

-Do the work.
+Gadgets can be enticing, but the secret is in doing the work.
 You have mental and emotional work to do such as finding and refining the WHY behind your photography.
 WHY do you shoot what you shoot?
 WHY does it matter?
 When you are on your deathbed, could you tell me WHY you spent your precious time shooting what you did?

 You also have other skills to build, such as empathizing and connecting with strangers and models, so you can get a genuine expression and shoot what is under the surface.
 This work often includes getting over your own insecurities and building your confidence in yourself as a legitimate artist.

 I believe your best photos come from synthesizing your knowledge of the world and pursuing subject matter that moves you in some way.
 Often these subjects are personal - something that you do, or something you wish to learn more about because it resonates with you.
 And you know what?
 This internal reflection and drive CAN'T be included with a camera, which leaves camera companies with selling you features you don't need for new cameras to replace old cameras that were more than adequate to capture your best work.
 It's a sleight of hand that's been happening for ages, and deep down we all know this, even as we joke about G.A.S. on forums and Facebook posts.